-If you’re promoting your business at all, you’ll be using either inbound or outbound marketing.
-Knowing the difference between these two terms, as well as when, where, why and how to use them, is key to running a successful campaign and generating valuable leads.
+Broadly speaking, all your marketing activities, including email marketing, account based marketing, social media activities, even brand awareness – will fall into the categories of either inbound or outbound marketing.
+Knowing the difference between these two terms, as well as when, where, why and how to use them, is key to running a successful campaign and generating qualified leads.

 With that in mind, what are inbound and outbound marketing, what’s the difference between the two and how can you use them both to your advantage?